This opinion was published in LiveMint on April 20, 2022.

-Aditya Narayan Rai is an Associate Fellow with the Education team.
+Aditya Narayan Rai is Research Fellow with the Education team.
 He completed his post-graduate degree in Public Policy and Governance from Azim Premji University, Bengaluru.
 Before joining Vidhi, he was working with the Grassroots Research and Advocacy Movement (GRAAM) for over a year and was the Research Associate and Project Holder for two academic research studies – ‘Impact Evaluation of PMKVY and CMKKY in selected districts of Karnataka’ and ‘Skill Gap Study in selected districts of Karnataka’.
 He has also worked with the Jharkhand State Livelihoods Promotion Society as a Young Professional, where he was primarily responsible for the implementation of Mahila Kisan Shashaktikaran Pariyojana in the Khunti district of the state.
 His area of interest includes Education, Livelihoods, and Governance.
 He also has a keen interest in Cricket and Lawn Tennis.